berkeracir/ceng501/project/README.md

 Authors of the paper develop a deep neural network for classification of coexisting signal types such as IEEE802.11 (WiFi), LTE (Long Term Evolution) and 5G-NR (5G New Radio).
 Also, this network works on directly received signal's I/Q (In-Phase and Quadrature) samples meaning that receiver side does not have to decode the received signal in order to detect its type.
 The proposed architecture combines both CNN and RNN and uses segment of I/Q samples for training.
 It is trained in both simulation environment and experimental environment with the trasmitter and receiver hardware.
 Their results show that proposed architecture can achieve accurate classification in both environments.

-WiFi, LTE and 5G-NR signals can coexist in the shared spectrum (5-6 GHz) so assesment of the wireless environment is crucial in terms of better communication.
+WiFi, LTE and 5G signals can coexist in the shared spectrum (5-6 GHz) so assesment of the wireless environment is crucial in terms of better communication.
 In the paper, there are 7 classes for the classification task: WiFi, LTE, 5G, WiFi+LTE, WiFi+5G, LTE+5G, WiFi+LTE+5G

 Authors compare their architecture with other machine and deep learning architectures such as SVM (Support Vector Machine), RF (Random Forests), CNN (Convolutional Neural Networks) and LSTM (Long Short-Term Memory) and the proposed architecture shows better performance in the classification task.
 The authors also try to improve the architecture's accuracy by introducing Frequency-Domain Analysis (FDA) into the input segment.
 They exhibit extensive analysis on the impact of FDA, RNN layer, and segment length.
-Also, they show their analysis on SNR (Signal-to-Noise Ratio) and receiver antenna gains.
+Also, they show their detailed analysis on SNR (Signal-to-Noise Ratio) and receiver antenna gains.

 # 2. The method and my interpretation